This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 Visit to University of Hawaii at Hilo

 We visited the University of Hawaii at Hilo campus today.
 We checked out the bookstore and library.
-They have an excellent collection of books on Hawaiian history room in the library.
+They have an excellent collection of books in the Hawaiian history room in the library.
 The campus is very laid back, almost muted.
 They don't have a lot of places to just hang out.
 Here are photographs of the campus center.
 Classes had started up a week earlier.

 UH Hilo campus